Holistic Assessment and Education

 Teaching strategies for holistic learning

-- Student-teacher relationship - Strong bond between the learner and the teacher positively impacts performance and engagement.
+- Student-teacher relationship - A strong learner and teacher bond positively impacts performance and engagement.
 Students have a higher chance of success when they feel safe and nurtured.
-This relationship can improve when students’ strength and needs are addressed and responded to by acting in a sensible and sensitive manner.
+This relationship can improve when students’ strengths and needs are addressed and responded to by acting in a sensible and sensitive manner.
 Allowing students to help develop classroom rules and take leadership roles to encourage trust and communication while enhancing their motivation to succeed.

 - Encouraging self-confidence - Teachers can help build self-confidence by providing multiple opportunities for students to absorb structured information and communicate what they understand in various ways.
 Read about communication on our blog.
 Teachers shall recognise students’ uniqueness in their strengths and treat everyone equally.
-Student motivation can be enhanced by making sure that lessons are relevant to students’ lives and focus on realistic issues.
+Student motivation can be enhanced by ensuring lessons are relevant to students’ lives and focusing on realistic issues.

-When reviewing approaches on holistic education, it becomes clear that there is not just one method of implementing its principles.
+When reviewing approaches to holistic education, it becomes clear that there is not just one method of implementing its principles.
 Holistic education is less concerned with designing specific practices and more concerned with changing assumptions about how to approach the education process.
 It allows educators to frame the skills that students learn within a real-world context, and those skills can be transferred and used in multiple circumstances.
-It is a learning philosophy that brings a number of benefits such as improved academic achievement, enhanced mental and emotional well-being, increased problem-solving ability and reduced impact of inequities to students, teachers, the school and the community.
-Hence, students feel empowered to improve their educational outcomes and gain the life skills that are necessary to take on a successful professional career.
+It is a learning philosophy that brings a number of benefits, such as improved academic achievement, enhanced mental and emotional well-being, increased problem-solving ability and reduced impact of inequities to students, teachers, the school and the community.
+Hence, students feel empowered to improve their educational outcomes and gain the life skills necessary for a successful professional career.